min2ha/ukwa-site/content/target/38378/index.en.md

   "subject": "Easter Rising "
 }

-# Northern Soul: Liverpool Lambs: Untold Stories From the Easter Rising

 Article by Damon Fairclough, focusing on Liverpool volunteers in the Easter Rising and the play 'Liverpool Lambs' at the Liverpool Unity Theatre